aaronparker/aaronparker.github.io/_drafts/microsoft-365-apps-packager.md

 ---
 layout: post
-title: Building a Package Factory for the Microsoft 365 Apps
+title: A Package Factory for the Microsoft 365 Apps and Intune
 description: "Using PowerShell and GitHub Actions to automate the packaging of the Microsoft 365 Apps and import into an Intune tenant."
 permalink: "/m365apps-package-factory/"
 image: